Building Rehabilitation Workflow

 The total amount subsidy for each of the Applicant（whichever is the lower）:

 |30% of the approved cost of general repair works and related consultancy fee, capped at HK$150,000

 |20% of the approved cost of general repair works and related consultancy fee, capped at HK$150,000

 |20% of the approved cost of general repair works and related consultancy fee, or not more than HK$3,000 per unit, capped at HK$1,200,000

 Green Item Subsidy

 If the maintenance works include green／environmental friendly works, each of the Applicant will enjoy the following subsidy（whichever is the lower）:

 |30% of the approved cost of green items and related consultancy fee, capped at HK$75,000

 |20% of the approved cost of green items and related consultancy fee, capped at HK$75,000

 |20% of the approved cost of green items and related consultancy fee; or not more than HK$1,500 per unit, capped at HK$600,000

-If the building is eligible for the Operation Building Bright 2.0 ("OBB 2.0"), the Applicant may apply for subsidy of OBB 2.0 for the eligible work items.
-However, owner-occupiers of domestic units in the building who have benefited from OBB 2.0 will not be subsidised under this Scheme (including subsidy of Common Area Repair Works Hardship Grant in the Scheme).
-The subsidy amount/maximum subsidy for a building under the Scheme will be accordingly reduced in proportion to the number of owner-occupiers being subsidises under OBB 2.0.
-For details on application for OBB 2.0, please refer to “AN-OBB2.0(Bldg)”.
+- If the Applicant has been approved for the subsidies under 1st Round, 2nd Round or 3rd Round (for Category 1 Buildings only) “Operation Building Bright 2.0” (“OBB2.0”), owners-occupiers of domestic units in the building who have benefited from OBB 2.0 will not be subsidised under the Scheme.
+The subsidy amount for a building under the Scheme will be accordingly reduced in proportion to the number of owner-occupiers being subsidised by OBB 2.0.
+Please refer to the relevant application notes for details.